Galbanum: Biblical use

 In the Book of Exodus 30:34, it is mentioned as being used in the making of the Ketoret which is used when referring to the consecrated incense described in the Hebrew Bible and Talmud.
 It was offered on the specialized incense altar in the time when the Tabernacle was located in the First and Second Jerusalem Temples.
 The ketoret was an important component of the Temple service in Jerusalem.
-Rashi (1040-1105) comments on this passage that galbanum is bitter and was included in the incense as a reminder of deliberate and unrepentant sinners.
+Rashi (1040–1105) comments on this passage that galbanum is bitter and was included in the incense as a reminder of deliberate and unrepentant sinners.
 The incense formula was apparently ground small or into a powder.
 This would be possible because Galbanum, which is a sticky tar-like resin, can be made into a powder by drying, low boiling, or adding a diluent.

 Perfumes and scents

 Galbanum was highly treasured as a sacred substance by the ancient Egyptians.
 The "green" incense of Egyptian antiquity is believed to have been galbanum.
-Galbanum resin has a very intense green scent accompanied by a turpentine odor.
-The initial notes are a very bitter, acrid, and peculiar scent followed by a complex green, spicy, woody, balsamlike fragrance.
+Galbanum resin has an intense green scent accompanied by a turpentine odor.
+The initial notes are a very bitter, acrid, and peculiar scent followed by a complex green, spicy, woody, balsam-like fragrance.
 When diluted the scent of galbanum has variously been described as reminiscent of pine (due to the pinene and limonene content), evergreen, green bamboo, parsley, green apples, musk, or simply intense green.
 The oil has a pine like topnote which is less pronounced in the odor of the resinoid.
 The latter, in turn, has a more woody balsamic, conifer resinous character.
 Galbanum is frequently adulterated with pine oil.